CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Writing computer instructions

-We've seen we can issue commands to the computer using the terminal.
+We've can issue commands to the computer using the terminal.
 These commands are instructions that the computer knows how to interpret.
 Given the `ls` command, the computer knows this is an instruction to list the files and directories in the current directory.
 However, we can make use of other programming languages too.

 A programming language is a particular set of rules for writing computer instructions.